microsoft/ivy/doc/proving.md

     property exists Y. succ(X,Y)

     function next(X:t):t

     property succ(X,next(X))
-    proof naming with n = next(X), p(Y) = succ(X,Y)
+    proof existsE with n = next(X), p(Y) = succ(X,Y)

 This generates a proof goal `exists Y. succ(X,Y)` that is discharged by `auto` using the property above.

 This kind of argument is common enough that IVy provides a shorthand for it:

-    function next(X:t):t
     property exists Y. succ(X,Y) named next(X)

-This transforms the property to `succ(X,next(X))`, provided `next` is fresh.
-Readers familiar with logic may recognize this transformation as "Skolemization".
+This transforms the property to `succ(X,next(X))`, provided `next` is new.
+Readers may recognize this transformation as "Skolemization".

 Hierarchical proof development